In loving memory of Kenis D. Keathley 6/4/81 - 3/27/22 Loving father, husband, brother, friend and firewood hoarder Rest in peace, Dexterday

 I'm sorry, brother.
 May JESUS give you a very quick recovery.
 I think the hip replacement is way better than a knee.
 Just be careful and do what you can.

-eatonpcat, Erik B, EODMSgt and 2 others like this.
+Boogeyman, eatonpcat, Erik B and 3 others like this.

 6. T.Jeff Veal